The CfC-Stanbic Bank Magnate: Selection

-The show aimed at identifying and recruiting young extraordinary business minds in Kenya with limited resources but have much zeal to achieve their entrepreneurial dreams.
-Over 800 applicants all over Kenya applied to participate in The Magnate whereby 96 participants were short listed for the interviews in Nairobi where they presented their brilliant ideas to a panel of judges.
+The show aimed at identifying and recruiting extraordinary young business minds in Kenya who had limited personal resources but were keen to pursue their entrepreneurial dreams.
+Over 800 applicants from throughout Kenya applied to participate in The Magnate, with 96 participants short listed for interviews in Nairobi where they presented their business ideas to a panel of judges.
 The best 14 participants were then contacted to participate in the show.
-The participants are then assigned different rigorous tasks based on typical Kenyan business scenarios whereby they are expected to perform with excellence.
+These participants were then assigned different rigorous tasks based on typical Kenyan business scenarios.